leonardosrodrigues0/ShowFields/README.md

 2. Add a `FieldSampler` to your `SKScene`.
 A reference to the `DrawLinesView` must be passed in the sampler initializer so that it can tell the view what to draw.

 3. Call `updateLines()` in your update loop (typically in your scene's `update(_:)` method).

+## Implementation Overview

+To measure the scene's fields, the `FieldSampler` uses the [`sampleFields(at:)`](https://developer.apple.com/documentation/spritekit/skphysicsworld/1449627-samplefields) method of [SKPhysicsWorld](https://developer.apple.com/documentation/spritekit/skphysicsworld).
+The field is sampled in several points in the scene and then translated into lines to be drawn by `DrawLinesView` in UIKit in every cycle.

+During the first implementation of this idea, attempts of drawing the lines with SpriteKit were made, but the performance was a huge issue.